 Dobrydneva, Y.; Wilson, E.; Abelt, C. J.; Blackmore, P. F. Phenolphthalein as a Prototype Drug for a Group of Structurally Related Calcium Channel Blockers in Human Platelets.
 J. Cardiovasc.
 Pharmacol.
 2009, 53 (3), 231-240.

 Vishwakarma, N. K.; Patel, V. K.; Hira, S. K.; Ramesh, K.; Srivastava, P.; Mitra, K.; Singh, S.; Chattopadhyay, D.; Maiti, P.; Misra, N.; Manna, P. P.; Ray, B. Tadpole-shaped Beta-cyclodextrin-tagged poly(N-vinylpyrrolidone): synthesis, characterization and studies of its complexation with phenolphthalein and anti tumor activities.
 RSC Adv.
 2015, 5 (20), 15547-15558.

 Suspected of causing genetic defects.
-May cause cancer.
+Suspected of causing cancer.
 Suspected of damaging fertility.
 May cause damage to organs through prolonged or repeated exposure.

 Precautionary Statements: P201-P202-P260-P281-P308+P313-P501c